 Image via https://pixabay.com/en/solar-panels-sun-photovoltaic-894291/

 Next time you sort out the trash, look around you and see how many glass and plastic bottles, packets, and cartons you have.
 All of these materials, plus paper and cardboard, can be recycled.
 If you don’t have a recycling scheme in your community, keep a separate holder for recyclable goods, and take it to a recycling site.
+Your old computers can be recycled by companies such as All Green Recycle.
 It’s also beneficial to buy recycled products, such as toilet paper and notepads.

 Image source: https://www.flickr.com/photos/86530412@N02/8334443952